RileySKrusky/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 <h3>1) Creating a Virtual Machine</h3>
 <p>
-Start by searching and selecting the virtual machine service in the search bar (Make sure you select "Virtual Machine", not "Virtual Networks").
+Start by searching and selecting the "Virtual Machines" in the search bar of Microsoft Azure (Make sure you select "Virtual Machines", not "Virtual Networks").
 </p>

 <p>